-- Today is (Day 1/Day 2) of the Literacy assessment. - It's important that you try your best so that we learn what you know and can do as a reader and writer.
+- Today is (Day 1/Day 2) of the Reading and Writing assessment. - It's important that you try your best so that we learn what you know and can do as a reader and writer.
 This will help us support your learning. - Today, you are going to read some texts and answer questions about what you read.
 Then we will have a stretch break.
 After the break you will work on a writing activity. - I am going to hand out the booklets now.
 Please don't open your booklet until I tell you.

-- While passing out the booklets, ensure students get the correct booklet as they are personalized. - You may need to remind students to keep the booklets closed until you're ready to begin.
+While passing out the booklets, ensure students get the correct booklet as they are personalized.

+You may need to remind students to keep the booklets closed until you're ready to begin.

 - All of your work will be done in the booklet.
-Make sure your name is on the front cover. - Open your booklet to (page 1/page 17) and follow along while I read the Notes to Student: - Today you will read and answer questions, and then complete a writing activity. - Read all choices carefully before choosing the best answer. - Remember to choose only one answer for each question. - Completely colour the circle beside your answer (for example, •). - You may use a dictionary at any time. - Stop at the stop sign and close your booklet. - Do your best to answer all the questions.
+Make sure your name is on the front cover. - Open your booklet to (page 1/page 21) and follow along while I read the Notes to Student: - Today you will read and answer questions, and then complete a writing activity. - Use a pencil or a pen. - Read all choices carefully before choosing the best answer. - Completely fill in the circle that represents your answer (for example, •). - You may use a dictionary or thesaurus at any time. - Stop at the stop sign. - [Day 1 only] You may not look ahead in the booklet. - [Day 2 only] You may not look ahead in the booklet, and you may not go back to work on a previous day's tasks. - Do your best to answer all the questions.
 If you are unsure of an answer, choose your best answer and move on.
 Don't spend too much time on any one question. - If you want to change an answer, cross it out or erase it completely and fill in the circle beside your new answer. - You will have 45 minutes for the reading section.
 When you get to the stop sign, go back to the beginning of today's work to make sure you have answered all the questions and close your booklet.
 After you've done that, you can work on your quiet activity at your desk until I announce the stretch break.
 [Teacher can specify the quiet activity.] - Do you have any questions? - Please begin.